 City of Minneapolis

-Grants of up to $25,000 to Minneapolis, Minnesota autobody shops for projects that measurably mitigate pollution.
+Grants of up to $25,000 to Minneapolis, Minnesota auto repair shops for projects that measurably mitigate pollution.
 Funding is intended to support the transfer of vehicle service, maintenance, and repair businesses to cleaning and painting alternatives and repair methods that result in reduced energy consumption, emissions, and hazardous waste.

 The City of Minneapolis values green vehicle repair and maintenance services investing in businesses that reduce pollution in Minneapolis and as a result creating a healthier place to live.
-The City wants to help Minneapolis vehicle repair, service, and maintenance businesses fund innovative green business practices that focus on air and water quality improvements in Minneapolis.
-Through its Green Business Cost Sharing Program, the City is offering grants to help fund these businesses move to painting, cleaning alternatives, and repair processes that reduce emissions, hazardous waste, or energy usage.
-Auto-body shops will be able to switch to water-based paints that reduce air pollution exposure for workers and the surrounding community.
+The Green Cost Share Program offers grants to help fund auto-body shops to switch to water-based paints that reduce air pollution exposure for workers and the surrounding community.

 Partial list of example eligible technologies and products for grant funding: